YOU WANT one of these.

 Normally I’d say someone needs to tell Dell’s marketing department that shouting at its (potential) customers might not be the most effective strategy.
 However, Dell’s teaser for its forthcoming 17in, quad-core sporting Precision notebook is right – I do want one.

-While some most of the specs of the soon-to-be-released laptop aren't directly stated, a few are heavily implied in the teaser text.
+While (s)some(/s) most of the specs of the soon-to-be-released laptop aren’t directly stated, a few are heavily implied in the teaser text.
 To wit:

 - Dual-core?
 No, YOU WANT quad-core processing power.

 - 8GB memory limitation?
 Forget that, YOU WANT more.